List of Blade Runner characters: Sapper Morton

-Sapper Morton (Dave Bautista) is an older Nexus-8 replicant, living in seclusion on a protein farm in the industrial outliers of Los Angeles.
-Despite his large size and strength, he is polite and well-read, collecting antique books.
+Sapper Morton is an older Nexus-8 replicant, living in seclusion on a protein farm in the industrial outliers of Los Angeles.
+He escaped from Kalanthia, an off-world colony.
+Along with his intimidating size and strength, Morton is polite and well-read, collecting antique books.
 Morton used to be an army medic on the off-world colonies in several campaigns.
+Morton initially lived in obscurity within the city of Los Angeles, but is discovered when he intervenes to prevent a mugging.
+This incident forced him to retreat from the city and into the outskirts.
 K's encounter to "retire" him starts off the events of the film, as it leads K to discover Rachael's skeletal remains buried on Morton's farm.
 Morton was a member of the replicant underground and, along with Freysa, helped hide Deckard and Rachael's baby – whose birth Morton describes as "a miracle".
 Using his army medic training, Morton personally conducted an emergency C-section on Rachael to save her baby after Rachael died in childbirth.
-Morton is contemptuous that K, a replicant himself, is a blade runner hunting his own kind (though K points out that he is a Nexus-9, not the same model as him).
+Morton is contemptuous that K, a replicant himself, is a blade runner hunting his own kind (though K points out that he is a Nexus-9, a replicant model that has been conditioned to obey, and therefore wouldn't have gone underground into hiding).

+He was portrayed by Dave Bautista.

 Mariette

-Mariette (Mackenzie Davis) is a replicant prostitute, and secretly a member of the replicant underground.
+Mariette is a replicant prostitute, and secretly a member of the replicant underground.
 Joi wants to experience sex with K, but the holographic projection of her AI lacks physical substance, so she hires Mariette to have sex with him – while overlaying her projection on Mariette's body.
 Secretly, Freysa instructs Mariette to keep tabs on K by slipping a tracking device into his coat, which enables the replicant underground to save him after Wallace's agents assault him and capture Deckard in the ruins of Las Vegas.
 Mariette then brings K to meet Freysa personally.

+She was portrayed by Mackenzie Davis.

 Doc Badger

-Doc Badger (Barkhad Abdi) is a street-wise fixer on the black market, who talks in Somali.
+Doc Badger is a street-wise fixer on the black market, who talks in Somali.
 After obtaining a wooden horse that was in his allegedly fake implanted memory, K goes to Doc Badger's shop to have it analyzed.
-Badger is surprised that it is made of real wood (which is worth a fortune), and on chemical analysis, discerns that it was exposed to high radiation levels – allowing K to narrow down his search to the ruins of Las Vegas.
+Badger is surprised that it is made of real wood, which is worth a fortune.
+Upon chemical analysis, he discerns that it was exposed to high radiation levels, allowing K to narrow down his search to the ruins of Las Vegas.

+He was portrayed by Barkhad Abdi.